-If a user tries to access a ScreenSteps site that has an SSO endpoint attached to it, then ScreenSteps will use that endpoint for user authentication.
+If a user tries to access a ScreenSteps site that is configured to use Single Sign-on, then ScreenSteps will use the identity provider endpoint for user authentication.

-In the example above, we have attached an SSO endpoint to our customer knowledge base that points to our cloud-based product.
+In the example above, we have configured Single Sign-on for our customer knowledge base that points to our cloud-based product.
 When a user tries to access our Customer Knowledge Base then they will be redirected to our cloud-based product to login.

-If a ScreenSteps site does not have an SSO endpoint attached to it one of two things will happen:
+If a ScreenSteps site is not configured to use Single Sign-on then one of two things will happen:

 Step 3: Understand what happens when a user logs in via an SSO endpoint

 When a user logs in via an SSO endpoint two things will happen: